Devang-Mulye/Kapde-Website/README.md

 # Kapde-Website
-This is for kapde named website by Devang and Parakh
+This is a 'kapde' named website by Devang and Parakh